ozer0532/U013_SimpleOperatingSystemOS/README.md

 # K2-OS-6 - Bushes
 > Simple operating system called Bushes.

-This is a project that is currently being worked on by 4 people:
+This is a project that was worked on by 4 people:
 * Matthew Kevin Amadeus - 13518035
 * Michelle Theresia - 13518050
 * Chokyi Ozer - 13518107